 Wipe your tile floor clean with a sponge or rag and an approved stone cleaner.
 Avoid chemical cleaners such as those used for vinyl floors or showers, as these are often too harsh for stone and can damage your floor.
 Stone cleaners can be found at your local home improvement store or at stores that specialize in tile and stone.
 Vacuum away any dirt and loose debris, preferably with a handheld vacuum or a vacuum hose attachment, as regular vacuums can actually cause more scratches.
 Inspect the floor closely to make sure it is thoroughly clean.

 For this project, you will want a penetrating sealant, not a surface sealant, to provide the most protection for your slate tiles.
 It's best to choose a sealant specifically formulated for slate floors.
 If your scratches are drastically lighter than the tiles, you may want to choose a color-enhancing sealer that matches the color of your floor.
 This will darken the scratched area and keep the rest of the floor consistent in color.

 Read all of the instructions and safety precautions on your sealant before you apply.
-Starting in one corner, use a paint roller or paintbrush to apply a liberal, even coat of sealant, working backwards over the entire floor.
+Starting in one corner, use a paint roller or paintbrush to apply a liberal, even coat of sealant, working backward over the entire floor.
 Let the sealant penetrate the stone for at least 20 minutes.
-If you know your slate is particularly porous, wait 30 minutes after the initial application has penetrated and apply another coat of sealant.
+If you know your slate is particularly porous, apply a second coat of sealant after another 30 minutes of the initial application.

 Step 4 - Smooth Things Over